h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 4\.
 Explore Feature Evolution and Feature Transformation, how is this summary different from the summary provided in the **Experiments Page**?

-    Answer:In the experiment page, you can set the name of your experiment, set up the dataset being used to create an experiment, view the total number of rows and columns of your dataset, drop columns, select a dataset to validate, etc.
+  - Answer: In the experiment page, you can set the name of your experiment, set up the dataset being used to create an experiment, view the total number of rows and columns of your dataset, drop columns, select a dataset to validate, etc.

     Different, the experiment summary report contains insight into the training data and any detected shifts in distribution, the validation schema, etc. In particular, when exploring the feature evolution and feature transformation in the summary report, we will encounter the following information:

-    Feature evolution: This summary will detail the algorithms used to create the experiment.
+    **Feature evolution:** This summary will detail the algorithms used to create the experiment.

-    Feature transformation: The summary will provide information about automatically engineer new features with high-value features for a given dataset.
+    **Feature transformation:** The summary will provide information about automatically engineer new features with high-value features for a given dataset.

 5\.
 Find the section titled **Final Model** on the report.docx and explore the following items:
 - Table titled **Performance of Final Model** and determine the **logloss** final test score